cardinalitypuzzles/cardboard/new-hunt-setup.md

-## Setting up cardboard for a new hunt
+## Setting up Cardboard for a new hunt

-Currently, cardboard is not multi-tenant (see [#191](https://github.com/cardinalitypuzzles/cardboard/issues/191)), so each team for the same hunt needs their own cardboard instance.
+Currently, Cardboard is not multi-tenant (see [#191](https://github.com/cardinalitypuzzles/cardboard/issues/191)), so each team for the same hunt needs their own Cardboard instance.

 ### Prerequisites